Hyundai Tucson MPG By Year & Gas Mileage

 Frequently Asked Questions

-The Hyundai Tucson MPG rating depends on your drivetrain.
-All FWD models boast an EPA-estimated 25/33/28 MPG (City/Highway/Combined),1 while AWD trims earn an estimated 24/30/26 MPG (City/Highway/Combined).1 This gives you an EPA-estimated range of 400 miles with FWD and 372 miles with AWD, ideal for daily driving and weekend adventuring.
+The 2026 Hyundai Tucson gas mileage rating depends on your drivetrain.
+All FWD models boast an EPA-estimated 25/33/28 MPG (City/Highway/Combined),1 while AWD trims earn an estimated 24/30/26 MPG (City/Highway/Combined).1 Regardless of drivetrain, this SUV boasts a 14.3-gallon fuel tank.
+Whether you prefer maximum efficiency or appreciate improved traction, the Tucson is ideal for daily driving and weekend adventuring.

 How many miles per gallon does a Hyundai Tucson do?